-Updated 10/23/2020
+Updated 10/31/25

 We welcome applications from interested and talented students and residents to do a rotation at our Tribal Health Organization in northwest Alaska.
 Norton Sound Health Corporation (NSHC) is a tribally owned and operated, independent, not-for profit health care organization, founded in 1970 to meet the health care needs of the Inupiat, Siberian Yup’ik and Yu’pik people of the Bering Strait region.
 NSHC is governed by a 22-member board of directors that represents all communities and areas of the Bering Strait region, a 44,000 square-mile section of northwestern Alaska.
 Norton Sound Health Corporation puts the patient first.
 This principle applies equally at the new Norton Sound Regional Hospital and at the 15 village clinics managed by NSHC.
 Every day, NSHC’s approximately 700 employees – about 72% of them Alaska Native – demonstrate their commitment to our mission: providing quality health services and promoting wellness within our people and environment.
 Norton Sound Health Corporation is a model of how Indian Self-Determination is meant to work, with tribes taking responsibility for their own health and well-being.
-The student and resident elective is an in-depth experience for those who would welcome a rotation focused on rural, Alaskan and/or indigenous health.
+The student and resident rotation provides an in-depth experience for those who would welcome a rotation focused on rural, Alaskan, full-scope family medicine and/or indigenous health.
 We welcome the applications of top learners who would like to contribute to and learn from our mission.

 Details of the rotation are below.